 - Recognize your employer’s responsibility to minimize your exposure to lead by determining workplace hazards, implementing work practice controls, and implementing a medical surveillance program.

 - Recognize your responsibility to limit your exposure to lead by wearing required PPE, including respiratory protection.

-- Identify practices for limiting lead exposure.
+- Identify good hygiene practices to keep you safe from lead exposure.